ironscar/unreal-engine-dev-starter/docs/engine/move-req.md

   - Check if `isInAir` of AnimBP is false and if so, call pawn's `SetIsJumping(false)` method to set pawn's `isInAir` to false

 - Check how to make jump height and ground aware [TODO]
+  - Need to figure out how to enable collisions across this setup [CHECK]
   - Need to set `isInAir` to false once character is specific height above ground for the end anim to work
   - May need to reimport anims with no location data and control it all from code